Super Cars (Scars) of my life

 I’d sum my love for this beauty with brawns with Dharmandra’s 1973 song from Blackmail movie “Pal pal dil ke paas, tum rehti ho” – My Car Soulmate… Range Rover.

-I am still in 4th stage (naah, don’t read it in sync. with cancer, abhi bahut jaan baaki hai mere dost) of my relationship with cars…the soul mate part is still awaited…hope Range Rover owners read my blog and gift me just one piece out of their vast assembly line…lowest variant without full tank of petrol and accessories will also work for me…
+I am still in 4th stage (naah, don’t read it in sync. with cancer, abhi bahut jaan baaki hai mere dost) of my relationship with automobiles…the soul mate part is still awaited…hope Range Rover owners read my blog and gift me just one piece out of their vast assembly line…lowest variant without full tank of petrol and accessories will also work for me…

 Guys! you owe me one for promoting your SUV, on my blog, free of cost… *as if vacationsnippets reach is in millions and I’m an influencer*…Inshallah, one day!